Fleet Air Arm: Fleet Air Arm

+On 24 May 1939, under the terms of the Inskip Award of 1937, administrative control of the Fleet Air Arm was transferred from the Royal Air Force to the Admiralty, restoring full naval control of ship-borne aviation.

-On 24 May 1939 the Fleet Air Arm was returned to Admiralty control under the "Inskip Award" (named after the Minister for Co-ordination of Defence overseeing the British re-armament programme) and renamed the Air Branch of the Royal Navy.
-At the onset of the Second World War, the Fleet Air Arm consisted of 20 squadrons with only 232 frontline aircraft, and 191 additional trainers.
-By the end of the war the strength of the Fleet Air Arm was 59 aircraft carriers, 3,700 aircraft, 72,000 officers and men and 56 Naval air stations.
+At the onset of the Second World War, the Fleet Air Arm consisted of 20 squadrons with 232 first-line aircraft and 191 trainers.
+By the end of the war, the strength of the Fleet Air Arm had expanded to 59 aircraft carriers, about 3,700 aircraft, approximately 72,000 officers and men and 56 naval air stations.